TangoYankee/fizzbuzztime/README.md

 ### Available scrips

 `npm run build`
-Build a production ready bundle of the application.
+Build a production bundle of the application.
 Files are sent to `/dist` folder

 `npm run watch`
 Have webpatch monitor the repository for changes during development.
-View the application by opening the `index.html` from the `dist` in a browser.
+View the application by opening the `index.html` from the `dist` folder in a browser.
 Refresh the browser to view any changes.

 `npm run start:dev`
 Run a Node development server.
 The site will render at `localhost:9000/`.